 Make sure the app icon looks good on a variety of backgrounds.
-Don’t just test your icon on a light or dark background because you can’t predict which wallpaper people will choose.
+Don’t just test your icon on a light or dark background, because you can’t predict which wallpaper people will choose.

 Avoid transparency.
 An app icon should be opaque.
-If the icon’s boundaries are smaller than the recommended sizes—or you use transparency to create “see-through” areas—the resulting icon can appear to float on a black background, which tends to look especially unattractive on the beautiful wallpapers that users choose.
+If the icon’s boundaries are smaller than the recommended sizes—or you use transparency to create “see-through” areas—the resulting icon can appear to float on a dark background, which tends to look especially unattractive on the beautiful wallpapers that users choose.

 Don’t use iOS interface elements in your artwork.
 You don’t want users to confuse your icons or images with the iOS UI.